hivemq/helm-charts/index.md

 ## Install the HiveMQ Platform Operator for Kubernetes

-This will install the Hivemq Platform Operator for Kubernetes with support for HiveMQ versions 4.19 and up.
+This will install the Hivemq Platform Operator for Kubernetes with support for HiveMQ versions 4.19 and above.

 ```
 helm upgrade --install hivemq-platform-operator hivemq/hivemq-platform-operator